 Property and equipment are recorded at cost, including interest on funds borrowed to finance the acquisition or construction of major capital additions.
-Capitalized interest was \$667,705 and \$1,339,493 during the years ended December 31, 2022 and 2021, respectively.
+No interest was capitalized during the year ended December 31, 2023.
+Capitalized interest was \$667,705 during the year ended December 31, 2022.
 Depreciation and amortization are provided for using the straight-line method over the estimated useful lives of the related assets as follows: